perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 1: probably caused by [the 16 separate Pandas operations that take place every time you change a user option](https://github.com/perfectly-preserved-pie/larentals/blob/master/app.py#L938-L960) like rent price, pet policy, etc. I haven't been able to figure out a way to optimize that.

-2: caused by me not being a web developer and understanding how to make the Dash-Leaflet HTML popup resize itself based on device size like the cards do with Dash-Bootstrap-Components.
-As a result the website is only functionally usable on big screens like tablets, laptops, and monitors.
+2: caused by me not being a web developer and not understanding how to make the Dash-Leaflet HTML popup resize itself based on device size like the cards do with Dash Bootstrap Components.
+[As a result the marker popup is rendered _way too big_ for mobile devices](https://user-images.githubusercontent.com/28774550/204154932-d7d41930-6d47-49d1-90c7-5ca619b6c03a.jpeg).
+The popup gets cut off and takes up most of the available space on the map, making it difficult to navigate away.
+The website is only functionally usable on big screens like tablets, laptops, and monitors.
+If you have any ideas on how to resolve this, please submit a PR or issue! 😩

 3: The tl;dr of it is that the guy/gal who posts these CSV spreadsheets weekly has [announced that they can't do it any longer](https://www.reddit.com/r/LARentals/comments/z48xdj/no_rentals_list_going_forward_11252022/).
 I had a feeling this might happen but was hoping to finish this project in time before it happened so people got some use out of it.
 Alas, I was too late/slow.
 Without any new incoming data, this project is dead in the water and will soon be totally irrelevant as the current rental listings change or drop off the market.